 Austin Ryan is a Marketing Analyst at ThreeWill.
 Austin is certified in Google Analytics, Google Adwords, Hootsuite Social Media, and has experience SEO optimizing Wordpress websites.
 He also creates and packages content for the website and ThreeWill’s social media channels including podcast post production.

 Having a Hard Time Deciding?

 If you’re anything like me, you spend a lot of time researching before big decisions.
 The aim of this post is to help you with that process by curating the best resources for making the decision.
-Hopefully, it saves you some of your valuable time in the process of researching this topic of Workplace by Facebook vs Office 365.
+Hopefully, it saves you some of your valuable time in the process of researching this topic of Workplace by Facebook vs Microsoft 365.

 Resource 1 – Finances Online